lifestyle-sc/qoi-format-cli/README.md

 ## **Limitations**

-* The tool only works with PPM files in the P6 binary format.
+* The tool only works with PPM files in the P6 binary format or PPM files.
 * The maximum supported file size is **1 GB**.

 -----